marwaismail99/Useless-Fact-Generator/PLAN.md

 ## MVP

-- Render Header on screen which shows app header and random useless fact of the day
+- Render Header on screen which shows app header and random useless fact of the day - done
 - Render button on the screen
 - When button is pressed, render random useless fact on the screen underneath
 - Random fact has source which is clickable